alayzappala/uci_har_tidy_dataset/README.md

-# uci_har_tidy_dataset
+# run_analysis.R

 ### Introduction

-This file repository is part of the Course Project for "Getting and Cleaning Data" Course
+This script is a part of the Course Project for "Getting and Cleaning Data" Course

 This script merges two parts of a separated data set: test data and training data of measures of sensors devices.